PeterTGarner/TermuxRadio/README.md

 radio.sh n  where 'n' is the number of minutes to play for.
 E,g radio.sh 45 plays your chosen stream for 45 minutex.

-Ctl-C will end the current stream abd bring you back to the menu Works for me; YMMV ;)
+Ctl-C will end the current stream and bring you back to the menu Works for me; YMMV ;)